mccormackca/Bioeng_231_final_project_filovirus/installation/README.md

 ./import_and_configure_ncbi_data.sh

 # Ads plugins and other default state for convenience
-# Will prompt to enter y to overwrite)
+# Will prompt to enter Y for to continue
 cp config.json $APACHE_ROOT/jbrowse2 -i
 ```

+You are now done!
+Visit http://your-ec2-public-ip-address/jbrowse2/ to begin importing sessions and bookmarks.